openzipkin/brave/brave/README.md

 ```

 ### Extracting a propagated context
-The `TraceContext.Extractor<C>` reads trace identifiers and sampling status
+The `TraceContext.Extractor<R>` reads trace identifiers and sampling status
 from an incoming request or message.
-The carrier is usually a request object
+The request is usually a request object
 or headers.

 This utility is used in standard instrumentation like [HttpServerHandler](../instrumentation/http/src/main/java/brave/http/HttpServerHandler.java),